Staff

 Aaron joined FAN in 2019 in his first role in the community service sector, prior this he worked in residential construction.
 He has an educational background with a bachelor in Social Science (Youth Work) and a Diploma in Community Services (Case Management).
 Aaron works in the Homeless Support Services (HSS) program providing case management support to young people in Transitional Housing.
 He also operates the newly established Peer Leadership Program; which is a skill and personal development program for young who have successfully transitioned HSS program.

 Prior to joining FAN, Jess worked in community engagement and volunteer management roles in education and recreation settings.
-She has experience working with children from culturally and linguistically diverse communities, LGBTIQ+ people and young people with disabilities.
-Jess’ educational background includes an honours degree in LGBTIQ+ community grief responses and a Masters of Therapeutic Arts Practice (Therapy) from The MIECAT Institute.
+She has experience working with children from culturally and linguistically diverse communities, LGBTIQA+ people and young people with disabilities.
+Jess holds an honours degree in LGBTIQA+ community grief responses, a Masters of Therapeutic Arts Practice specialising in Therapy and has undertaken additional training in support people who have experienced sexual violence.

 Michelle K